Frequently Asked Questions

 NewTech@Mann is a “school within a school” on the campus of J. L. Mann High School that offers

 students project-based learning, student-led culture, and one-on-one technology.
-For further information, please see this page and this helpful brochure.

 How do I know if NewTech@Mann is a good fit for my student?

 Review the characteristics of a successful New Tech student: critical thinker, self-starter, independent learner, collaborator, respectful citizen, and college- or career-focused.
 Also, a successful New Tech student should be Algebra-ready by their freshman year.
 If this sounds like your student, your family should put serious consideration to NewTech@Mann.

 Does NewTech@Mann prepare students for college and other post-high school opportunities?